-Pursuant to the Halilağa Transaction, Liberty Gold is expected to receive \$6,000,000 on or before each of August 11, 2021 and August 11, 2022.
+Pursuant to the Halilağa Transaction, Liberty Gold is expected to receive \$6,000,000 on or before August 11, 2022.
 These receivables are bank guaranteed by T.C.
 Ziraat Bankasi A.Ş. ("Ziraat Bank").
 Ziraat Bank is rated a B1 or highly speculative by Moody's Corporation.

-Liberty Gold has no debt, and at the date of this AIF, has approximately \$17.83 million in cash and short-term deposits primarily held with large Canadian, US and Turkish commercial banks, and approximately \$5.09 million in equity securities.
+Liberty Gold has no debt, and at the date of this AIF, has approximately \$34.74 million in cash and short-term investments primarily held with large Canadian, US and Turkish commercial banks, and approximately \$4.25 million in equity securities.